Software, hardware, and workflows I rely on every week.

 Workstation

-• Dual 27'' LG UltraFine UHD 4k HDR Monitors
+• Dual 27-inch LG UltraFine UHD 4K HDR monitors

-When attention to detail pays the bills, multiple 4k screens will always be preferred.
+When attention to detail pays the bills, multiple 4K screens are always preferred.

 • Apple Magic Keyboard